THERE ARE MORE THAN 370,000 COMPANIES in the Canadian construction industry today.

-Although more than 1 million Canadians work in construction, the large number of entrepreneurs in the industry means that the average company size is quite small.
-Nearly 90% of companies in the residential sector and nearly 70% of those in the non-residential sector have five employees or fewer.
+Although over 1.5 million Canadians work in construction, the large number of entrepreneurs in the industry means that the average company size is quite small.
+More than 60% of construction employers have less than five employees.

-The Canadian construction industry employs more than 1.3 million people (that’s 1 in 14 people) – more than almost any other industry in Canada.
+The Canadian construction industry employs over 1.5 million people (that’s 1 in 13 people) – more than almost any other industry in Canada.

 There are many different types of construction companies that you could work for: